vecin2/ws_playbook/README.md

+# Introduction
+This repository intends to help setting my wsl environment within a Windows 10 machine.

+The first step will be to wsl on windows 10 so git is available.
+To do that run the following commands:

+wsl --list  --online #will return the list of available distrution names

+wsl --install -d <<distribution_name>>

+** In a corporate laptop make sure to run it as an admin from `cmd` and not powershell.
+Powershell gives a priviledges error.

+#
 # ws_playbook
 Ansible playbook to confire my dev work station.
 Run it with `ansible-playbook local.yml -K` and enter the WSL sudo password.